KolbyFlipper/pdfRedact/README.md

 # pdfRedact
 Takes in an input directory and a redaction PDF, outputs all redacted PDFs to selected output directory.
-Python3
+Python 3.8.0

 Requirements:
 PyPDF2  (pip install PyPDF2)

 tkinter (pip install tkinter)

-os
+os (should come with your python installation)

 pdf2img (pip install pdf2img)